HTML-No0b/Lazy-generator/Develop/README.md

 ## Tests

-To run tests run the following command: YES
+To run tests run the following command: node index.js

 ## Questions

-If you have any questions about the project you can reach me here at: yes@yes.
-To view more of my work vist my Github:[undefined](https://github.com/undefined/).
+If you have any questions about the project you can reach me here at: html.
+To view more of my work vist my Github:[HTMLNOOB](https://github.com/HTMLNOOB/).